-Note that it's easy to root an unrooted tree (i.e., one where nodes don't know p_v) at a node v_0 in time equal to it's depth with r as root, by sending messages "down" the tree.
+Note that it's easy to root an unrooted tree (i.e., one where nodes don't know p_v) at any node v_0 .
+This can be done in time equal to its depth with v_0 as root, by sending messages "down" the tree.
 If we also need to figure out which node becomes root, we can use, e.g., the node with largest identifier.
 We then start the rooting procedure at each node, including the corresponding identifier into each message, and always let the currently largest known identifier "win."

 How do we use a given rooted tree for synchronization?
 We let the root orchestrate the execution of the algorithm.
-Nodes will send their messages for a given round, wait for acknowledgements from the recipients, and then consider themselves "safe" for the current round.
+Nodes will send their messages for a given round, wait for acknowledgments from the recipients, and then consider themselves "safe" for the current round.